 Maxi has to have something done at Childrens dentistry Las Vegas for her gums.
 After having to cancel due to COVID, I called to reschedule, but they informed me that I couldn’t bring any siblings along.
 Given my situation—with my husband back at work, my mom recovering from surgery, and a 3-month-old—I asked if I could just wear the baby in a wrap, but the answer was still “no.” While I understand their rules, it did make me appreciate the flexibility and family-friendly approach of places like Goldfields Family Dental, where they prioritize the needs of parents and make things a little easier.

 Everyone has to make rules to keep others safe, and also protect themselves.
 I get it.
 But it did feel confusing.
 So it is suggested we open up “our circle” more by having a babysitter hold our baby while we visit the dental implants specialist for my dental implants surgery.
-It felt like this is the new normal, and I didn’t want this to be the new normal.
-I’m tired of hearing people say they feel this is “back to normal” when we all have an underlying sense of confusion and concern.
+As I sat in the chair, I couldn’t help but notice how much effort the team put into creating a comfortable experience.
+It reminded me of when a friend recommended Veneers from Smile Society, raving about how transformative and professional their service was.
+While I long for things to feel truly “normal” again, I appreciate businesses that go above and beyond to bring a sense of ease during these uncertain times.

 I bawled to my husband that I didn’t sign up to raise children in a pandemic.